WRITING STYLE: 2.5/5

 The story explains, in detail, the Maharaja’s visits to the Viceroy Lodge in Shimla, his meeting Betty, falling in love with her, their elopement, her stay in Patiala and their eventual marriage.
 The author uses equal measures of history and imagination to reconstruct what would have transpired, in those days, in the Patiala royal palace.
 Soon after their marriage a prince, Richard Ram Rahim Singh, is born.
 The author writes about the jealousy of the elder Maharani and the attempts on the life of Betty and the infant prince.
 Many such unavoidable circumstances force the Maharaja, Betty and the prince to part ways and live separately.
 The rest of the story is about how Maharaja Rajendra confronts this situation and bounces back to continue his royal duties; and about the journey of the prince RRR Singh, now Kartar Singh, to trace his roots and reconstruct his long forgotten story.

 In the beginning of the book, the author clearly mentions that most of the events are imaginary and have to be taken as such.
 A major portion of the book is filled with narrations about Betty’s inner tensions, before and after her marriage to Rajendra, which makes it a boring read.
 The language is good and easy to read, but definitely not gripping.
 I think, reading about the reconstructed love story of a long forgotten king and a lesser known white woman, would appeal to very few readers.
 Though I appreciate the author’s attempt of rewriting some lost pages of history, as a devout fan of Historical fiction, I must say the attempt was weak and uninteresting.
-A little bit of excitement in the plot and some more details about the culture or lifestyle of those times would have done a remarkable job of making the book interesting to a wider reader base.
+A little bit of excitement in the plot and some more details about the culture or lifestyle of those times would have done a remarkable job of making the Scandal Point interesting to a wider reader base.